 You can also change the music and adjust both the video volume and music volume for your ads.
 You can even try different background music to test their effect on ad delivery performance.

-Automated Creative Optimization helps in managing your ads by automatically finding high-performing combinations of your creative assets--or in other words, takes the creative heavy lifting off your shoulders and into the hands of a clever optimization AI.
+Automated Creative Optimization helps in managing your ads by automatically finding high-performing combinations of your creative assets - or in other words, takes the creative heavy lifting off your shoulders and into the hands of a clever optimization AI.
 With this tool, you will be able to upload images or videos, write some ad text, and select your call-to-action (CTA) buttons.

 TikTok’s system will then automatically combine your creative assets into multiple ads for your campaign which will be explored, evaluated, and optimized continuously to find the optimal combination for your campaign.
 The best creative, then, will be presented to your target audience based on the tested combinations.